 The FX Send busses (FX 1-4) are used exclusively to feed the internal Lexicon FX units.
 They receive input from the Input Channels.
-Those contributions are accessed via the FX 1-4 tOTEM (FADER FOLLOW) buttons.
+Those contributions are accessed via the FX 1-4 tOTEM buttons.

-Management of the Lexicon FX is done via the LEXICON button group the FX button (Lexicon FX setup).
+Management of the Lexicon FX is enabled via the FX button (Lexicon FX setup) near the touch screen.